nicoraith/ada-template-website/README.md

 ### Cinema's Increasing Impact
-Since its conception in the late 19th century, The cinema industry's relevance and impact has continued to grow. blah blah blah ticket sales, % of people going in the last year, blah blah
+Since its conception in the late 19th century, The cinema industry's relevance and impact has continued to grow.
+As the industry grows, the dynamic interplay between cinema and culture continues to reinforce itself.
+Cinema simultaneously influences culture while being a product of it.
+In such a way it serves as a mirror to common sentiment, attitudes, and concerns as well as a driver for those feelings themselves. blah blah blah ticket sales, % of people going in the last year, blah blah

 - Movie releases by year plot. want to edit it in seaborn / make it interactive